VecSet-Edit: Unleashing Pre-trained LRM for Mesh Editing from Single Image: VecSet-Edit Settings

 \section{VecSet-Edit Settings}

-All experiments were conducted on a single NVIDIA H100 GPU.
+All experiments were conducted on NVIDIA HGX H100 4-Way.
 The VRAM requirement ranges from $22$ to $30$ GB depending on the input complexity.
 We summarize the default hyperparameter configurations of VecSet-Edit below.
 For the hyperparameter sensitivity analysis, we varied one specific parameter while keeping the others fixed at their default values, the evaluation results can be found in \cref{fig:sensitive_test}. \footnote{Sensitivity experiments were conducted on a randomly selected $50\%$ subset of the Edit3D-Bench to reduce computational overhead}